 Glenn Krassen is partner in charge of Bricker & Eckler's Cleveland office.
-He co-chairs the firm's Shale, Oil and Gas group, and has more than 30 years of broad oil, and gas and energy law experience.
+He has more than 30 years of broad oil, and gas and energy law experience.

 Glenn practices in the areas of energy, public utilities, complex energy finance, corporate and real estate, in addition to oil and gas.
 He represents the Northeast Ohio Public Energy Council, the largest public retail energy aggregation in the country, comprised of about 200 Ohio counties, cities and townships, as well as other large public and private energy aggregation groups.
 He has served as bond and special energy counsel for the issuance of $4 billion of municipal electricity and natural gas prepayment bonds nationwide.

 Glenn regularly represents public and private entities nationally on complex energy finance issues and electric and gas competitive procurement and contracting issues; represents renewable energy developers and end-users in solar, wind and biomass projects; and regularly appears in utility regulatory matters before the Public Utilities Commission of Ohio.
 He has served as outside general counsel and local Ohio counsel for oil and gas and other energy companies and represents them in acquisitions, dispositions, joint ventures, partnerships and other business transactions.
 He also represents municipalities, public agencies, public and private landowners, large landowner groups, and others on oil and gas leasing, municipal utility, electricity, gas, steam and chilled water, sewer and renewable energy issues.